GORDON GOODWIN'S BIG PHAT BAND

 The gigs were steady, the work was interesting, the pay was good and the multiple Emmy awards during the period were a testament to the quality of Goodwin’s skills as a composer and arranger.
 But something was missing, he recalls.

-The BPB has released seven critically acclaimed records, its most recent being Life in the Bubble, which garnered four Grammy Nominations, and won the Grammy for “Best Large Ensemble Album.”
+The BPB has released nine critically acclaimed records, including Life in the Bubble, which garnered four Grammy Nominations, and won the Grammy for “Best Large Ensemble Album.”
+Their recent EP The Reset was released in late 2021.

-Gordon’s composing for film and television has garnered him three Emmy Awards.
-He has written and worked with artists like Ray Charles, Christina Aguilera, Johnny Mathis, Natalie Cole, David Foster, Sarah Vaughan, Mel Torme, and Quincy Jones, to name a few.
-His charts are played all over the world, and along with his method books and CDs, have been a robust source of inspiration and learning for thousands of young musicians.
+The Big Phat Band’s music is played all over the world, and along with Gordon’s method books and CDs, have been a robust source of inspiration and learning for thousands of young musicians.